Curly060/atari-tools/mount-tos-image/README.md

 ## How to start the script

   * Connect the TOS medium of your choice as block device to the linux system or simply use an image file
-* Start the script from within a working directory on a file system that is capable of creating spares files (e.g. btrfs, ext4, ...)
+  * Start the script from within a working directory on a file system that is capable of creating sparse files (e.g. btrfs, ext4, ...)
-* When started in "mount" mode, the script will create temporaray sparse files within the current directory
+  * When started in "mount" mode, the script will create temporary sparse files within the current directory
   * When started in "umount" mode, the script will also delete these temporaray sparse files

 ## What the script does